FREQUENTLY ASKED QUESTIONS

 What should my child wear to the audition?

-Anything clean and neat that they feel comfortable in – unless they are very confident, it’s usually best to leave the new pair of shoes at home and wear something familiar that won’t distract them.
+Anything neat that they feel comfortable in – unless they are very confident, it’s usually best to leave the new pair of shoes at home and wear something familiar that won’t distract them.

 What should my child expect during the audition?